 - Combine rub ingredients in sandwich bag.
 Shake to combine.

 - Spread rub all over pork shoulder and allow to sit for at least 30 minutes or overnight in the fridge.

 - Preheat oven to 300 degrees.

-- Heat 2 tablespoons olive oil in Dutch oven over medium heat and brown pork shoulder on all sides.
+- Heat 2 tablespoons oil in Dutch oven over medium heat and brown pork shoulder on all sides.
 Remove from heat, place on plate and set aside.
-In same dutch oven heat 1 tablespoon olive oil over medium high heat.
-Add onions and cook for 10 minutes turning once or twice.
-Add garlic and cook for an additional 2 minutes.
-Add brandy and cook until reduced by half approximately 1 minute.
+In same dutch oven heat 1 tablespoon oil over medium high heat.
+Add onions and cook for 7-10 minutes or until lightly browned on the edges; turning once or twice.
+Add garlic and cook for an 1 additional minute.
+Add brandy and cook until reduced by half.
 Add Worcestershire sauce, soy sauce, chicken broth and liquid smoke.
 Stir to combine.
 Remove from heat.
-Add pork shoulder, cover and cook for 4-5 hours.
-Pork will pull apart very easily when forked.
+Add pork shoulder, cover and place in oven.
+Cook for 4-5 hours or until Pork pulls apart easily with a fork.
 Allow to cool for 10 minutes then use two forks to shred the pork.

 - Heat tortillas and top with a small amount of each; pulled pork, black beans, sliced avocados, quartered grape tomatoes, red onion and cilantro.
 Just before serving top with small amount of sour cream and salsa.

 - You can also cook this recipe in a large oven proof skillet and cover with foil.

 - This is a great recipe to make with leftover pulled pork.
 Usually a large pork shoulder or butt will be enough for 2-3 meals!

 Keywords: street tacos, tacos, pulled pork tacos, tex mex tacos, slow cooked pork shoulder, slow cooked pork